-Cooperative and collaborative partnerships are part of the foundation of a strong, vibrant and sustainable publicly funded education system.
+Cooperative and collaborative relationships between school boards and community organizations are part of the foundation of a strong, vibrant and sustainable publicly funded education system.
 Around the province, school boards have successful facility partnerships with co-terminous boards and other entities that enable boards to reduce facility costs and/or improve educational opportunities.
-The Ministry is encouraging boards and their community partners to build on that success by expanding the number of partnerships in a way that is transparent, sustainable and supportive of student achievement.
+Some boards have successfully leased or sold space to their local municipality, resulting in a re-purposed local community hub or in protected public access to green space/parks.
+The Ministry is encouraging boards and their community partners to build on that success by putting measures in place to increase the opportunities for expanding the number of partnerships as well as long-term planning in a way that is well-informed, well-coordinated, transparent, sustainable and supportive of student achievement.

 It is the responsibility of all levels of government to make the best use of public assets.
-The twin challenges of local enrolment changes and making the best use of education funding to support student achievement create an incentive and opportunity to maximize the use of our school board facilities.
+The twin challenges of local enrolment changes and making the best use of education funding to support student achievement create an incentive and opportunity to maximize the use of school board facilities and properties.
 Offering space in schools to partners can also strengthen the role of schools in communities, provide a place for programs and facilitate the coordination of, and improve access to, services for students and the wider community.

 School boards' primary responsibility is to support the achievement and safety of students.
-Within that context, the intent of this new Facility Partnerships Guideline is to:
+Within that context, the intent of the Community Planning and Partnerships Guideline is to:

-- Reduce facility operating costs for school boards and government; - Improve services and supports available to students; - Strengthen relationships between schools boards and community partners and the public; - Maximize the use of public infrastructure through increased flexibility and utilization; and - Provide a foundation for improved service delivery for communities.
+- Reduce facility operating costs for school boards and government; - Improve services and supports available to students; - Strengthen relationships between schools boards and community partners and the public;

+- Maximize the use of public infrastructure through increased flexibility and utilization; and - Provide a foundation for improved service delivery for communities.